ankushdeore/citystack-agent-kumbh-nashik/README.md

 - 🔍 Find nearby hospitals in Nashik using real data
 - 🛠️ Works with Claude Desktop (or CLI) as a tool
-- ⚙️ Built using FastAPI and Python
+- ⚙️ Built using Python and the MCP tool server
-- 🔗 Can connect to live civic data (ArcGIS)
+- 🔗 Connects to live civic data (ArcGIS)

+---

+## ℹ️ About MCP

+MCP (Model Context Protocol) is a lightweight way to define tools that AI models (like Claude or GPT) can call to fetch live data or take actions.
+This project includes a working MCP tool that looks up hospitals using real-time data.

 ---